UMD: A Globally Connected University

 - Be a current degree seeking undergraduate UMD student (graduate students are not eligible for this award)

 - Not currently receive full tuition scholarship/benefits (i.e. Banneker Key, tuition remission, Frederick Douglass Scholarship, etc.)

 Maximize your time abroad by taking advantage of resources at your host institution!

-To prepare new international exchange students for their studies at Carlos III, you are invited to participate in the Welcome Day organized before the beginning of each semester.
-In addition to the Welcome Day, there is a Buddy Program for interested students.
+To prepare new exchange students for their studies at Carlos III, you are invited to participate in the Welcome Day organized before the beginning of each semester.
+In addition to Welcome Day, there is a Buddy Program for interested students.

 Counseling & Health Services